voedger/voedger-internals/server/design/orch.md

 - Flow:
   - Wait for `VVM.vvmShutCtx`
-  - Shutdown everything but `LeadershipMonitor` (close `VVM.servicesShutCtx` and wait for services to stop)
+  - Shutdown everything but `LeadershipMonitor` and `elections`
+    - close `VVM.servicesShutCtx` and wait for services to stop
   - Shutdown `LeadershipMonitor` (close `VVM.monitorShutCtx` and wait for `LeadershipMonitor` to stop)
+  - Cleanup `elections`
   - Close `VVM.shutdownedCtx`

 #### LeadershipMonitor